thatherahere/LC-WebLeadsNotificationUtility/README.md

 - Notes:
     1.  [https://sampleweblead-developer-edition.gus.force.com](https://sampleweblead-developer-edition.gus.force.com) is a Web to Lead form hosted on a public site in my developer org.
 This form never save your organization id.
-It request the organization just to redirect lead to your org.
+It request the organization Id just to redirect lead to your org.
     1. If you are testing with a Developer org, set "Testing with Scratch Org Or Sandbox?" to "No" to receive web to leads.

 ## Features